EdgeApp/edge-docs/source/index.html.md

 ABCError *error = [abcAccount enablePINLogin:enable];
 ```

 Enable or disable PIN login on this account.
 Set enable = YES to allow PIN login.
-Enabling PIN login creates a local account decryption key that is split with one have in local device storage and the other half on Airbitz servers.
-When using loginWithPIN the PIN is sent to Airbitz servers to authenticate the user.
+Enabling PIN login creates a local account decryption key that is split with one have in local device storage and the other half on Edge servers.
+When using loginWithPIN the PIN is sent to Edge servers to authenticate the user.
 If the PIN is correct, the second half of the decryption key is sent back to the device.
 Combined with the locally saved key, the two are then used to decrypt the local account thereby loggin in the user.

 | Param | Type | Description |
 | --- | --- | --- |